ChristianOellers/ChristianOellers/README.md

 ## Tech stack

-My current self, past experience and future desired directions.
+My current self, past experiences, and future desired directions.

 _Decisions are driven by sustainability and commercial factors (priority of time and educational costs).
-I prefer to focus on fewer things and become better at these._
+I prefer to focus on fewer things and become better at them._

 ### What I work with